 - Shortness is particularly evident in the proximal segments of limbs.

-- Limbs appear very broad with deep creases and trident-like hands.
+- Limbs appear very broad with deep creases and trident-like hands with short fingers.

 - Skull shows a bulging vault, small face and a flat nasal bridge or 'scooped out' glabella.